Old guard, new guard or Trump guard: Republicans in one Virginia Beach district face intriguing choices for a House of Delegates candidate

 “I think we’re really breaking the stereotype of, ‘Oh, because you’re in the LGBT community you have to be a Democrat,’” Dixon said.

-In what could be a low-turnout primary Kazmierczak figures he stands as good a chance as either of the others.
+In what could be a low-turnout primary — the campaigns estimated it could draw as few as 2,000 votes in a district of about 53,000 — Kazmierczak figures he stands as good a chance as either of the others.

 Guy, the Democratic incumbent, said she hasn’t paid close attention to the Republican primary race.
 She has no primary opponent and enjoys a comfortable war chest, having raised more than $258,000.
 She pointed out that Virginia is in the midst of a redistricting process based on U.S. Census Bureau data that could cause her district to become far more red or blue and lead to new elections as soon as next year.